junxit/us-congress-bills-114/bill.md

 ## § 9.
 Adjustments to compensation

 Notwithstanding any other provision of law, no adjustment shall be made under section 601(a) of the Legislative Reorganization Act of 1946 (2 U.S.C.
 4501) (relating to cost of living adjustments for Members of Congress) during fiscal year 2016.

-*(2)At the end of House amendment numbered 1, insert the following:*